 Research about endangered animals and the common causes of animal population decline.
 Here is a good explanation video about how animals are categorised as endangered.

-Pack your colouring pencils, printables, lunch box and make your way to the zoo!
+Pack your colouring pencils, printable worksheets, lunch box and make your way to the zoo!

-This printable pack consists of 5 different printable activities for the zoo.
+This printable pack consists of 5 different printable worksheets for the zoo.
 They don't need to all be used on a single trip.

 1 endangered animal journaling sheet